SolarArbiter/solarforecastarbiter-core/docs/source/contributing.rst

 ---------------------

 The solarforecastarbiter-core repository focuses on analyses of time series data.
-Therefore, it is natural for the code to expect and return pandas objects with DatetimeIndexes.
-In most cases, code should expect and return one or more pandas.Series rather than a single pandas.DataFrame.
+The code makes extensive use of pandas objects with DatetimeIndexes.
+In most cases, code should expect and return one or more pandas.Series rather than a pandas.DataFrame.
 A function that requires multiple Series is self-documenting by virtue of the names of the parameters.
 Providing or expecting the wrong data from such a function raises an exception at the